muhammadmueenarif/Linux-Desktop-Automation/readme.txt

 xdotool key space
 xdotool type $DATE

+open setting and in setting, goto keyboard option to add custom keyboard shortcut.
 #we can set it to keyboard shortcut. see setting and keyboard shortcut in your application like ms word
 #then add key and set the key you want, like home key and set this script to run. next time when you will
 #hit home key, it will write current date and time in word